 Places to visit near Ujjain

-Find the best weekend getaway from Ujjain.
+Find the best weekend getaway from Ujjain for picnic and short holiday destinations.
 Explore the best places to travel near Ujjain that are with 500km reach and are easy to travel on Friday, Saturday and Sunday.

 These are perfect weekend escape for budget travellers to get away from city life and its hustle.
 At traveldglobe, you can know what to do in these places, best time to visit, know the best route and get the curated itinerary from us.
 These searched and listed destinations will match your preferences and will serve a perfect getaway for your rejuvenation.
 Whether you look for silence & peace, adventure hot spot or just cool places to hangout with friends, you will find every spot that is reachable within 2 to 3 days time.